Company Logo - Home Link

 3. Take the Ferry There or Back

-For spectacular views of Sausalito, the San Francisco skyline, and the Golden Gate Bridge, take the ferry from San Francisco and back again.
+For spectacular views of the Golden Gate Bridge, Sausalito, and the San Francisco skyline, take the ferry from San Francisco and back again.

 There are also several different boat tours and cruises that visit the area.
 Tours range from dinner cruises and tourist cruises to speedboat tours and water taxis.